Revised with new data April 2020.

-If you’re running a marketing team based on Agile principles, looking to get all of the benefits of Agile marketing, you’re probably spending a lot of your days agonizing over the choice between what is right and what is easy.
+If you’re considering an Agile marketing rollout, you’re probably agonizing over the choice between what is right and what is easy.

 Making the right choice, the Agile choice, is often tough.

 It’s tempting to fall back into our old ways, to put on a command-and-control attitude just this once to get stuff done, or to spend weeks planning our next project so we can be sure it will turn out just right.

 Or maybe you’re sold on the power of Agile marketing, but you need a little help convincing a boss or teammate that change will ultimately be worth it.

 To help you (and/or your colleagues) make the right choice, we present this solid, data-driven collection of the benefits of Agile marketing.

 Bookmark this page if you need to, and come on back the next time you’re tempted to listen to that anti-Agile devil on your shoulder.

 Here are a couple general agile marketing benefits to get us started:

 98% of organizations say they’ve experienced success with an Agile project.
 (VersionOne)

 53% of Agile marketing teams achieve faster time to get things released (AgileSherpas/Aprimo)